20excal07/RB2TrackPackV1V2/README.md

   1. Clone this repo.
   2. Load the track pack disc/ISO image into your drive.
   3. Copy all files inside `GEN` into the corresponding folders provided - `RBTPV1` and/or `RBTPV2`
-  4. If you already have RB2 in ISO image form, just laod it in Apache3 and skip to **#9**.
+  4. If you already have RB2 in ISO image form, just load it in Apache3 and skip to **#9**.
 Otherwise...
   5. Load the RB2 disc.
   6. Open Apache3 and select your drive.
   7. You should only see **Layer 1** at this point; click the `Create ISO image from CD/DVD` button. (to the left of the gear button)